xanx66/Tarot_Diary/README.md

 - ✅ Built the landing page with radiant input field
 - ✅ Created responsive header component with logo
 - ✅ Set up modern React environment with Vite
-- ✅ Implemented basic routing structure
+- ✅ Implemented AI-powered tarot reading/chat (with Aura the cat spirit)
-- ✅ Modular API integration with axios and Vite proxy
+- ✅ Modular API integration and CORS setup
-- ✅ CORS setup for secure frontend-backend communication
+- ✅ Card reveal animation in chat using TarotCard component
-- ✅ AI-powered tarot reading and chat (OpenAI integration)
+- ✅ **Web chat trial now limited to 2 follow-up questions; after that, an ad for the upcoming app is shown and further chatting is disabled**

-Currently working on:
+## ✨ Features

-- 🔄 Daily card draw template
+- **AI Tarot Chat:** Ask a question, get a mystical reading, and chat with Aura the cat spirit for follow-up insights.
-- 🔄 Journal entry input and storage
+- **Card Reveal Animation:** Each card is revealed one by one with a flip animation and text fade-in, using the TarotCard component for consistency.
-- 🔄 Tarot card database integration
+- **Free Web Trial Limit:** Users can ask up to 2 follow-up questions in the web chat.
+After the limit, an ad for the upcoming TarotTales app is shown (with image and call to action), and further chatting is disabled.

-**Note:**
+- **App Promotion:** The ad block encourages users to follow for updates and try the full-featured app when released.
-- The AI chat and modular API are now live and stable for both web and app trial.
+- **Modern, Modular Codebase:** Built with React, Vite, modular API utilities, and a scalable backend.

-- The backend and frontend are fully decoupled and communicate securely via a modern, expandable API layer.
+## 📝 Changelog

-- Guest users can now access readings without logging in, while logged-in users get additional features.
+- **5/16/2024**: Added web chat trial limit and app ad feature.
+Improved card reveal animation and switched to using the TarotCard component in chat.

 ## 💻 Tech Stack